Local Limits of Small World Networks: Local Limit of WS Model: Proof of Theorem

 and

-For the Watts-Strogatz Model, we can let $\epsilon = 0$ because of our metric.
-For simplicity, we will omit the use of $\epsilon$ in this section from now on.
+Without a loss, we can assume $\epsilon = 0$ because of our metric, and, for simplicity, omit the use of $\epsilon$ from now on.

 Using the criterion given by Definition \ref{local-convergence-def}, it suffices to prove the convergence for $(H_*, o_*, M_*)$ where $\mu_r(H_*, o_*, M_*)>0$, i.e., the rooted marked graph $B_r(H_*, o_*, M_*)$ appears with a positive probability.
-Sample and fix any graph $H_* = B_r(H_*, o_*, M_*) \sim \mu$.
-Given that $r$ is finite, by Lemma \ref{prelim-1} and Lemma \ref{prelim-4}, any $H_*$ considered from now on will be a finite graph.
-Let $B_r(\overline{G}, o) = \overline{H}_*$ indicate the order equivalence.
+Fix graph $H_*$ such that $\mu_r(H_*, o_*, M_*) > 0$.
+Given that $r$ is finite, by Lemma~\ref{prelim-1} and Lemma~\ref{prelim-4}, any $H_*$ considered from now on will be a finite graph.
+Let \(B_r(\overline{G}, o) = \overline{H}_*\) denote order equivalence; that is, the \(r\)-neighborhoods of the corresponding graphs are identical when comparing only nodes with the same order in the given orderings of \(\overline{G}\) and \(\overline{H}_*\).
 Notice that this ordering is not unique.
-However, in the event that $B_r(\overline{G}, o) = \overline{H}_*$, any other ordering of $G$ would give an isomorphic to $H_*$ since the underlying structure is not changed.
+However, in the event that $B_r(\overline{G}, o) = \overline{H}_*$, any other ordering of $G$ would be isomorphic to $H_*$ since the underlying structure is not changed.
 Thus, we get the following identity:

 where $\#(H_*)$ is the number of different ways we could order this marked graph based on the BFS rules outlined.
 Similarly, we have $\mu_{r,n}((G_n, o_n) \simeq\ H_*) = \#(H_*) \cdot \mu_{r,n}((\overline{G_n}, o_n) = \overline{H}_*)$.
-Then, it suffices to prove Lemma \ref{main-lemma-ws} below to show the convergence in probability.
+Then, it suffices to prove Lemma~\ref{main-lemma-ws} below to show the convergence in probability.

-\begin{lemma} [Local Convergence of Watts-Strogatz Model] Fix any $r > 0$ and $H_* = B_r(H_*, o_*, M_*)$ such that $\mu_r(H_*, o_*, M_*)>0$ where $\mu$ is the measure of $WS(k, \phi)$ defined in section \ref{local-limit-ws}.
+\begin{lemma} [Local Convergence of Watts-Strogatz Model] Fix any $r > 0$ and $H_* = B_r(H_*, o_*, M_*)$ such that $\mu_r(H_*, o_*, M_*)>0$ where $\mu$ is the measure of $WS(\phi, k)$ defined in section \ref{local-limit-ws}.
 Order and mark $G_n, G$, and $H_*$ according to the process outlined in section \ref{edge-marks} to get $\overline{G_n}, \overline{G}$ and $\overline{H}_*$.
 Then,

 \end{lemma}